 Despite conflicts between Indians and other groups, intermarriage was common.
 In areas with an active fur trade, such as present-day Minnesota, British and French Canadian traders married Indians; so did Buffalo Soldiers in Western and Plains states, and white settlers who pushed west into Indian territories.
 In the South, American Indians intermarried with African-Americans.
 Members of different tribes also intermarried — so you may need to cheek records of both tribes.

-?
 Missionary records: For hundreds of years, missionaries of many religious denominations made it their life’s work to “save” Indians through conversion.
 That may or may not have been beneficial for the Indians, but it can help genealogists.
 Missionaries’ records on christenings, deaths and marriages may be in a local church’s record books, or in a journal tucked away in a library or archive.
-Read tribal histories to find our what missionaries were active in your ancestors’ area and time, then find our where that denomination keeps its records (see the February 2004 Family Tree Magazine for information on church records).
+Read tribal histories to find our what missionaries were active in your ancestors’ area and time, then find our where that denomination keeps its records.
 Check area historical societies, too.

-?
 School records: The BIA operated boarding and day schools for American Indian youths, usually to assimilate them into white culture.
 Not all Indians welcomed the experience, nor were many treated kindly, Education for Extinction: American Indians and the Boarding School Experience 1875-1928 by David Wallace Adams (University Press of Kansas) is a good history of BIA schools.
 NARA and the FHL hold records — such as Lucy Pretty Eagle’s Carlisle School student file — of students’ grades, medical history, parentage, tribal affiliation, blood degree and school attendance.
-To find out what’s available, try a place search of the FHL. catalog, and select the Native Races category.
-Check NARA’s Web site for regional centers’ holdings (click Research Room, then Locations and Hours).
-Marquette University in Milwaukee, Wis., also holds many Indian school records; see <www.marquette.edu/library/collections/archives>.
+To find out what’s available, try a place search of the FHL catalog.
+Check NARA’s website for regional centers’ holdings (click Research Room, then Locations and Hours).
+Marquette University in Milwaukee, Wis., also holds many Indian school records.

 Churches ran similar Indian schools.
 Look for schools your ancestors might have attended in a guide such as The Churches and the Indian Schools 1888-1912 by Francis Paul Prucha (University of Nebraska Press).
 Most records from church schools remain with the church or religious archive.